Miyake-Diogo/CICD-simple_example/README.md

 6. Make a Dockerfile using multistage build.
 7. Build image and send to registry if is necessary (in this case I will maintain local) `docker build -t {myname}/{imagename}:{tag} .`.
 8. Run image with command `docker run --rm -p 9090:9090`.
+9. Push image in your DockerHub account (You can use any registry that you wish), first make login in your account using  `docker login`, second run this command: `docker push {myname}/{imagename}:{tag}`.
-9. Insert in line 16 of file `k8s/deployment.yaml`your image address and in line 22 the port of application.
+10. Insert in line 16 of file `k8s/deployment.yaml`your image address and in line 22 the port of application.
-10. To run deployment in your kubernetes cluster use the command: `kubectl apply -f k8s/deployment.yaml`.
+11. To run deployment in your kubernetes cluster use the command: `kubectl apply -f k8s/deployment.yaml`.
-11. To see if deployment is running use `kubectl get pods`.
+12. To see if deployment is running use `kubectl get pods`, if you not add -n and namespace name kubernetes show only for default namespace.
-12.
-13.
+13. Make a service in `k8s/service.yaml` with data about deployments, addin a port and name for your app, in my case i use goaap.
+14. Run command `kubectl apply -f k8s/service.yaml`.
+15. To show services you can use command `kubectl get svc`.
+16. To test if service are running use command: `kubectl port-forward svc/goapp 9090:9090`, after this you can access in your localhost:9090 at webrowser.
+Nice you have a application running in kubernetes.

+# Kustomize
+In real world we have a necessity to use a versioning of images, to use it with more easy way, kustomize are tool that help you to make it.

+1. Make a `kustomization.yaml` in `k8s` folder.
+2. Add parameters that you need in kustomize file.
+3. To build and update file you can use command into k8s folder: `kustomize build`

+# Github Actions

 99. To delete cluster `k3d cluster delete {clustername}`.

 # About Dockerfile
-Explain about dockerfile for generating go image
+Little explain about dockerfile for generating go image using multistage build.

 ```Dockerfile
 # Multistage build